eaglecrestlife.org Listed by safepay Ransomware Group

 Operating under Bethany Lutheran Homes, Inc., the organization has served the region since 1946 and is recognized as the largest …

 On June 13, 2026, the website eaglecrestlife.org appeared on the leak site of the safepay ransomware group.
-The organization, which operates under Bethany Lutheran Homes, Inc. and has provided senior care and related services in its region since 1946, had internal files exfiltrated during a ransomware attack.
+The organization, which operates under Bethany Lutheran Homes, Inc. and has provided senior care and related services in its region since 1946, is claimed to have had internal files exfiltrated during a ransomware attack.
 Public reporting indicates that the number of people whose information may have been exposed remains unknown at this time.

-Confirmed Details of the Breach
+Reported Details of the Breach

 Available reporting describes the incident as a ransomware attack in which attackers gained access to internal systems and removed files before encrypting data or demanding payment.
 The safepay group published a post on its dark-web leak site on June 13, 2026, listing eaglecrestlife.org and stating that internal files had been exfiltrated.
 No specific volume of records or exact list of data types has been publicly detailed, though ransomware incidents of this kind frequently involve employee records, resident information, financial documents, and correspondence.
 The organization has not yet issued a public statement confirming the scope or notifying affected individuals.